cepthomas/StPluginTester/README.md

 - function not defined in emulated API - lint-time or run-time error.

 Note that `sublime_api` generally returns garbage if you try to access outside of the view buffer area.
 The client needs to protect themselves.
-This tester will throw `ValueError` to help you locate these.
+This does not emulate bad behavior - it will throw `ValueError` to help track them down.

 ## Other Things to Consider